Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 3-ways-convey-empathy

 If a patient shows signs of frustration, coach your team on responding empathetically.
-To do this, hold regular patient experience huddles to review wins and areas of concern.
+To do this, hold regular patient experience huddles to review wins and areas of concern, and practices that staff can apply with greater consistency.

 Check out healthcare call center best practices to coach your team effectively.